MinhPDX/fpa-showcase/README.md

 - **[➡️ View the Base Data (Before).xlsx](./Revenue_Forecasting/Event_Forecast_Base.xlsx)** - The historical data and list of fixed costs.
 - **[➡️ View the Completed Forecast (After).xlsx](./Revenue_Forecasting/Event_Forecast_Completed.xlsx)** - The completed forecast and profitability analysis.

+### 3. Port of Portland - T6 Capital Project Feasibility Analysis

+This project demonstrates a real-world capital budgeting analysis for a major infrastructure investment.
+Using publicly available financial documents from the Port of Portland, I built a 15-year Discounted Cash Flow (DCF) model from scratch to evaluate the financial viability of a proposed $21 million capital improvement project for Marine Terminal 6 (T6).
+The analysis culminates in a clear recommendation based on key financial metrics like Net Present Value (NPV), Internal Rate of Return (IRR), and Payback Period.

+#### Scenario & Key Activities

+The scenario is based on the Port of Portland's real-world strategic goals outlined in their FY 2025-26 Adopted Budget.
+The Port is planning significant investments to stabilize and grow container service at Terminal 6, and this model assesses the financial return of that proposed investment.

+- **📄 Data Sourcing & Extraction:** Sourced all primary data from the Port of Portland's public **[Finance & Statistics page](https://www.portofportland.com/FinanceAndStatistics)**, including the **FY 2025-26 Adopted Budget** and the **Annual Marine Terminal Statistics Report**.

+- **📝 Assumption Development:** Developed a comprehensive set of assumptions to drive the 15-year forecast.

+  - **Capital Expenditure:** The initial investment of **$21 million** was taken directly from the Port's budgeted capital projects list.
+  - **Revenue Forecasting:** The forecast was anchored to a real-world baseline using the most recent historical container volume (TEUs).
+The initial growth rate of **5.1%** was taken directly from the Port's budget forecast, followed by a tapered growth assumption for future years to reflect a realistic project lifecycle.
+  - **Cost Structure:** Modeled variable operating costs as a percentage of revenue (40%) and estimated fixed costs for maintenance and administration as a percentage of the initial capital investment (2.5%).
+  - **Discount Rate (WACC):** Calculated a Weighted Average Cost of Capital (WACC) of **7.65%** to serve as the project's discount rate, based on assumed financing structure and market rates.

+- **🌊 DCF Model Construction:** Built a detailed 15-year financial model that forecasted revenue, operating costs, and taxes to calculate the project's **Unlevered Free Cash Flow (UFCF)** for each year.

+- **⚖️ Financial Evaluation & Recommendation:** Calculated the key financial metrics to determine the project's viability.
+  - The project yields a strongly positive **Net Present Value (NPV) of $128.4 million**.
+  - The **Internal Rate of Return (IRR) is 70.53%**, which is substantially higher than the 7.65% WACC.
+  - The initial investment is recovered quickly, with a **Payback Period of 2 years**.

+#### 🏁 Conclusion & Recommendation

+The financial metrics provide a clear and decisive result.
+With a massively positive NPV and an IRR that is nearly 10x the cost of capital, the model indicates that the project is not only financially viable but exceptionally profitable.
+The recommendation is a strong **"Go"** for the Terminal 6 improvement project.

+**Skills Demonstrated:** Discounted Cash Flow (DCF) Modeling, Net Present Value (NPV) & Internal Rate of Return (IRR) Analysis, Capital Budgeting, Financial Forecasting, Assumption Development, Data Sourcing, Python, PDF Data Extraction, Financial Statement Analysis.

+- **[➡️ View the Source Documents](./Capital_Budgeting/data/)** - The source PDF reports.
+- **[➡️ View the Completed Financial Model](./Capital_Budgeting/Port_of_Portland_-_T6_DCF_Model.xlsx)** - The completed 15-year DCF model.

 ## 🛠️ Tools & Technologies

 - **Microsoft Excel:** Advanced Formulas, Pivot Tables, Charts & Graphs, Power Query, Financial Modeling Best Practices.